Frequently Asked Questions (FAQ's)

 How how does Valley Christian Schools communicate with families?
 Top

-In the elementary grades, communications from teachers are sent home each week, and also posted on the teacher’s individual webpage.
+In the elementary grades, communications from teachers are sent home each week, and also posted on the teacher’s Canvas pages.

-The Crusader Weekly newsletter is sent home via email to each family on each Monday that school is in session.
-The VCS Events & Updates e-newsletter is issued about 8 times per year.
+The VC Weekly newsletter is sent home via email to each family on each Monday that school is in session.
 The Crusader magazine is mailed 3 times per year.
 The News section of the website is updated regularly to highlight various events.

 Are uniforms required?
 Top

 Uniforms are required for all Elementary School, Middle School, and High School students.
-Our uniform provider is True Grits.
-Uniforms may be purchased on-line, over the phone or in the store located in Anaheim.
+Our uniform provider is Dennis Uniforms located in Yorba LInda.
+Uniforms may be purchased on-line or over the phone.
 In addition, a used uniform sale is held at the end of each school year where parents have the opportunity to sell outgrown uniforms to other parents.

 What kind of college scholarship “help” is available?
 Top